 Figure 2.
-18th Plan of Improvements
+Proposed 18th Plan of Improvements

-Proposed Plan of Improvements
+Proposed 19th Plan of Improvements

 The District has received petitions from landowners to apply asphalt on certain roadways within the District.
-Landowners on the following roadways are petitioning to distribute a referendum for applying OGEM in Jupiter Farms (approximately 0.4 miles) and applying asphalt in both Palm Beach Country Estates and Jupiter Farms (approximately 2.7 miles) as shown on Figure 3:
+Landowners on the following roadways are petitioning to distribute a referendum for applying asphalt in both Palm Beach Country Estates and Jupiter Farms (approximately 3.6 miles) as shown on Figure 3: